PrivSec-dev/privsec.dev/content/posts/knowledge/FLOSS Security.md

 In 2020, Zoom Video Communications came under scrutiny for marketing its "Zoom" software as a secure, end-to-end encrypted solution for video conferencing.
 Zoom's documentation claimed that it used "AES-256" encryption.
 Without source code, did we have to take the docs at their word?

 [The Citizen Lab](https://citizenlab.ca/) didn't.
-In April 2020, it published [a report](https://citizenlab.ca/2020/04/move-fast-roll-your-own-crypto-a-quick-look-at-the-confidentiality-of-zoom-meetings/) revealing critical flaws in Zoom's encryption.
+On 2020-04-03, it published [a report](https://citizenlab.ca/2020/04/move-fast-roll-your-own-crypto-a-quick-look-at-the-confidentiality-of-zoom-meetings/) revealing critical flaws in Zoom's encryption.
 It utilized Wireshark and [mitmproxy](https://mitmproxy.org/) to analyze networking activity, and inspected core dumps to learn about its encryption implementation.
 The Citizen Lab's researchers found that Zoom actually used an incredibly flawed implementation of a weak version of AES-128 (ECB mode), and easily bypassed it.

 Syscall tracing, packet sniffing, and core dumps are great, but they rely on manual execution which might not hit all the desired code paths.
 Fortunately, there are other forms of analysis available.